 SUNY Broome Community College provides Wi-Fi Internet service for all Students, Faculty and Staff.
 This should not be confused with Cellular wireless services provided by Verizon, AT&T, etc., which the college does not provide, operate, or support.

-The campus Wi-Fi network is provided primarily to support teaching and learning any other usage is provided as best effort.
+The campus Wi-Fi network is primarily for supporting teaching and learning, and any other usage is provided, if not fully supported.